Joe Hamilton (American football): Post-playing career

-In 2008, following an arrest for a hit and run, DUI, open container and marijuana possession, Joe Hamilton resigned as a Georgia Tech assistant coach—less than two weeks after he was hired.
+In 2008, Hamilton resigned shortly after joining Georgia Tech’s coaching staff following an arrest.
+He returned to Georgia Tech in a recruiting role in 2013.

 In 2010, he resurrected his coaching career when he became a recruiting intern at Georgia State, which had launched its Georgia State Panthers football team that year.
 In June 2011, he joined the Panthers' full-time staff as running backs coach.
 On May 7, 2013, exactly 5 years after submitting his resignation, Hamilton was re-hired by Georgia Tech to provide assistance with recruiting for the Yellow Jackets football team.

 Most recently, Hamilton was the co-host of The Locker Room, a morning sports radio program on WCNN in Atlanta, and he was the color analyst for Georgia Tech football radio broadcasts.
 Dickey Broadcasting president, David Dickey, announced on Monday, September 9, 2024, that Hamilton is no longer an employee of Dickey Broadcasting and will no longer be heard on 680 The Fan in any capacity.